Computing Saddle Points in Stiff Problems via a Preconditioned High-index Saddle Dynamics Method: Numerical Experiments

 For the numerical discretization, we use a uniform $N\times N$ grid with $N=80$ and mesh size $h=\frac{1}{N-1}$.
 The Laplacian is approximated by the standard five-point finite difference stencil with the usual boundary modifications for the Neumann condition.
-We set $\xi=0.07$, which gives resolution ratio $\xi/h\approx 5.5$, sufficient to resolve the diffuse interface without significant grid pinning.
-The iteration is terminated when $\|\nabla E\|\le 10^{-6}$.
+We set $\xi=0.07$, giving $\xi/h\approx 5.5$, sufficient to resolve the diffuse interface without significant grid pinning.
+The iteration is terminated when $\|\nabla E(u_m)\|\le 10^{-6}$.

 This problem is strongly stiff, and standard HiSD with $M=I$ is stable only for very small step sizes: in our tests, $\eta=10^{-5}$ is admissible, while $\eta=10^{-4}$ already leads to rapid divergence.
 To overcome this restriction, we use a heuristic two-stage p-HiSD strategy to balance cost and accuracy.